It may be a surprise to some that corgis are exceptionally agile, incredibly intelligent and can run really fast on those tiny legs.

 The company recommends precise portions based on how much calories your dog needs then ships it to you on a flexible but regular schedule.
 All you have to do is store each meal pack in the freezer and only thaw out what you need when your doggo needs it.
 It’s easy because it’s ready to serve.

-Not only are Ollie recipes made of top grade ingredients, they’re also all crafted by canine nutritionists to ensure your dog gets the proper nutrition and diet that’s designed just for his requirements.
+Not only are their recipes made of top grade ingredients, they’re also all crafted by canine nutritionists to ensure your dog gets the proper nutrition and diet that’s designed just for his requirements.

 The ingredients depend on whole foods that are cooked gently to retain the nutrients inside of them.
 There are no artificial flavors because the brand believes that fresh food tastes amazing on its own (and we agree).
 There are no fillers like wheat, soy, or corn, and best of all, it’s restaurant grade food that you can taste for yourself.

-Currently, Ollie offers four flavors in its dog food line: beef, chicken, turkey, and lamb.
+Currently, they offer four flavors in its dog food line: beef, chicken, turkey, and lamb.
 Each recipe is centered around meat with superfoods to add all the nutrients each individual pup requires, from minerals and vitamins to fibers and antioxidants.

 Pros